rogersoMS/IntuneDocs/intune/includes/win10-automatic-enrollment-aad.md

    - **All** - All users can automatically enroll their Windows 10 devices

       > [!IMPORTANT]
-      > If both **MAM user scope** and automatic MDM enrollment (**MDM user scope**) are enabled for a group, only MAM is enabled.
-Only MAM is added for users in that group when they workplace join personal device.
-Devices are not automatically MDM enrolled.
+      > If both MAM user scope and MDM user scope (which is automatic MDM enrollment) are enabled for all users (or the same groups of users) in a BYOD scenario, such as when using 'Add a work or school account' within Settings, be aware that MAM user scope will take precedence.
+The end result will be a device which is ready to consume Windows Information Protection (WIP) Policies (assuming you configured them), rather than being MDM enrolled.

+Note that this does not apply to corporate enrollment scenarios such as Azure AD domain join and Windows AutoPilot.
+That is, both the above scopes can be enabled and the MDM scope will take precedence, resulting in devices being MDM enrolled"

    ![Screenshot of the Azure portal](../media/auto-enroll-scope.png)